Scholarships & Awards Policy

 Channing School seeks to recognise achievement in many ways.

 One way in which this can be achieved is through making financial awards to pupils and parents to ensure that girls of exceptional ability and potential can benefit from a Channing education.

 Whilst the school is committed to ensuring that financial awards are increasingly made on the basis of financial circumstances, the Headmistress also has the discretion to make financial awards of up to 10% of tuition fees on entry to the Senior School or at any point during a pupil’s career at Channing should she consider it appropriate.
 All applicants who sit the entrance examination are automatically considered for an Academic Scholarship.
 You do not need to make a separate application.

-If you wish to apply for a Music Scholarship, please read the Music Scholarship Information & Criteria before submitting your Music Scholarship Application Form.
+If you wish to apply for a Music Scholarship, please read Music Scholarship Information before submitting your Music Scholarship Application Form.
 All applicants who meet the published criteria will be invited to an audition in January.
 Scholarships are awarded for up to 50% of the tuition fees as a result of the audition and qualification in the academic examination.